-Across our full range of services, we focus on reducing our customers' burdens associated with their generation of hard-to-handle wastes.
+Across our full range of services, we focus on reducing our customers' burdens associated with their generation of hazardous and non-hazardous wastes.
 Many of these wastes are subject to extensive and complex regulations, and mismanagement can result in citations, penalties, and substantial direct costs, both to the service provider and the generator.
 Many customers are familiar with "Superfund liability" and the possibility that they will be required to pay for future cleanups if their waste is mismanaged in a way that leads to environmental damage.
 Our services allow customers to focus more on their core business and devote fewer resources to industrial and hazardous waste management.
-A majority of our customers use our parts cleaning, waste management, and/or used oil collection services, and these services are offered at most of our branches.
+A majority of our customers use a combination of our parts cleaning, waste management, and/or used oil collection services which are offered at most of our branches.

 In our full-service parts cleaning business, we provide customers with parts cleaning equipment and chemicals to remove oil, grease, and other contaminants from engine parts and machine parts.
-Most commonly, we provide a parts cleaning machine that contains a petroleum-based solvent in a reservoir.
-The customer activates a pump that circulates the solvent through a nozzle where it is used to clean parts.
-The solvent can be reused for a period of time, after which it becomes too dirty and requires replacement.
+Most commonly, we provide a parts cleaning machine that contains either a petroleum or aqueous-based solvent in a reservoir.
+The customer activates a pump that circulates the cleaning solvent through a nozzle where it is used to enable our customers to remove contaminants from their parts.
+The solvent can be reused until the contamination level is too high to allow for proper cleaning and requires replacement.
 We typically visit our customers every 4 to 12 weeks to remove the used solvent and replace it with clean solvent, while at the same time cleaning and inspecting the parts cleaning equipment to ensure that it is functioning properly and assisting our customers with relevant regulatory paperwork.
-We believe that many of the parts cleaning services performed in the U.S. are structured as hazardous waste services, meaning that when the solvent has been used, it is managed as a regulated hazardous waste subject to numerous laws and regulatory filings.
-We reduce this burden for our customers by offering three alternative parts cleaning programs (our non-hazardous and reuse programs for solvent parts cleaning and our aqueous parts cleaning program) that do not subject the customer to the same hazardous waste regulations.
-These low-burden approaches help our customers achieve regulatory compliance while minimizing the paperwork and bureaucracy associated with hazardous waste management - ultimately saving them time and money.
+We believe there are still many parts cleaning services performed in the U.S. which are structured as hazardous waste services, meaning that when the solvent has been used, it is managed as a regulated hazardous waste subject to numerous laws and regulatory filings.
+We reduce this burden for our customers by offering three alternative parts cleaning programs (our non-hazardous and reuse programs for mineral spirits parts cleaning and our aqueous parts cleaning program) that do not subject the customer to the same hazardous waste regulations.
+These low-burden approaches help certain customers to achieve regulatory compliance while minimizing the paperwork and bureaucracy associated with hazardous waste management - ultimately saving them time and money.
 For example, these programs currently enable many of our customers to reduce their generation of hazardous wastes below the 220 pounds per month maximum threshold for retaining the EPA generator status of Very Small Quantity Generator ("VSQG").
 For our customers, maintaining a VSQG status provides significant savings associated with not having to maintain an EPA identification number; prepare, track, and file transportation manifests; or produce other reports related to the use, storage, and disposal of used solvents.
 We offer a wide variety of different models of parts cleaning machines from which our customers may choose the machine that best fits their specific parts cleaning needs.
 While the majority of our customers are provided or sold machines directly from us, we also offer parts cleaning services for customers who purchase their parts cleaning machines from other sources.
 We offer a variety of petroleum solvents and aqueous chemicals for use in parts cleaning machines.
 We also have a wide range of service schedules from weekly service visits to triannual service visits.